-The Docker containerization platform helps create, deploy, and run applications easily by using containers.
 If you are new to Docker, you may wonder how a Docker image differs from a Docker container.
-Although Docker images and containers have a similar purpose, they have different uses.
-An image is a snapshot of an environment, and a container runs the software.
-Think of a container as a shipping container for software — it holds important content like files and programs so that an application can be delivered efficiently from producer to consumer.
+Although Docker images and containers have a similar purpose (to package and deploy software efficiently), they have different uses.
+An image is a snapshot of an environment, while a container runs the software.

-It can seem like everyone has a different idea of what Docker terms mean, and sometimes, terms get used interchangeably.
 This article will explore the differences between Docker images and containers, to help you understand how and when to use each.

 Docker overview

-One of the biggest benefits of containerization is that it enables developers to package their apps with all dependencies needed to run on any Linux distribution.
-This removes the need to install each dependency manually.
+One of the biggest benefits of containerization is that it helps developers to package their apps with all dependencies needed to run on any Linux distribution.
+Tools like Docker, Flatpak, and Snaps all have the same goal of making it easier to build, manage, and distribute containerized software.

-Multiple containers can run simultaneously, each based on the same or different images.
 Docker is similar to virtual machines in the way it creates multiple instances of an operating system.
 However, Docker lets you create containers that run on the same operating system.
 So, more containers than virtual machines can run on a given hardware combination.
+Multiple containers can run simultaneously, each based on the same or different images.

 Docker containers can even run within virtual machines.
 Docker provides an additional layer of abstraction and automation versus creating a virtual machine, making it easier to use.
+You can learn more about containers and virtual machines in Containers vs virtual machines (VMs): What is the difference?

 A Docker daemon runs in the background to manage images, containers, and more.
 A client and the daemon communicate using sockets or through a RESTful API.